€190 million for waterproofing the future: historic decision

 Opportunities for the economy, quality of life, cultural history, recreation, and tourism

 In addition to plans to ensure water safety, there are also additional opportunities for Zoutkamp and the surrounding area.
-Under the name 'Nieuwe Waterwerken Zoutkamp' (New Waterworks Zoutkamp), Noorderzijlvest is working with the province of Groningen and the municipality of Het Hogeland to improve traffic safety.
-These partners are also working to preserve cultural history and strengthen the livability and economy of Zoutkamp.
-This means not only a new pumping station the Hunsingosluis, but also the conversion of the historic Hunsingosluis in the former sea dyke navigation lock.
-This will sea dyke the old sea dyke regional flood control function.
-In addition, water and traffic safety will be improved, the tourist and recreational opportunities around Lauwersmeer will be expanded, and recreational boating towards Hogeland and the city of Groningen will be strengthened.
+Under the nameNieuwe Waterwerken Zoutkamp (Zoutkamp hydraulic-engineering works),” Noorderzijlvest is collaborating with the Province of Groningen and council Hogeland council to improve traffic safety.
+In addition, these partners are working to preserve cultural heritage and enhance the livability and economy of Zoutkamp.
+This involves not only a new pumping station the Hunsinge Lock, but also the conversion of the historic Hunsinge Lock in the former sea dyke navigation lock.
+This will sea dyke the old sea dyke regional flood-control function.
+Furthermore, water and traffic safety will be improved, tourism and recreational opportunities around Lauwersmeer will be expanded, and recreational boating toward Hogeland and the city of Groningen will be enhanced.

 €3.8 million for new pumping station

 The pumping station was built in 1984 to temporarily deal with the effects of subsidence.
 Oldenoord drains the Hogepandstermaar and Startenhuistermaar.
-The water drains into the Boterdiep, which is part of the first shell of the Electra catchwater.
+The water drains into the Boterdiep, which is part of the first subcatchment of the Electra catchwater.
 The subsidence will continue for some time.
 To deal with the effects of subsidence, the pumping stations Deel (1993) and Usquert (2014) pumping stations were built over time.

-In 2021, the water level regulation plan for the first shell of the Electra catchwater was finalised.
+In 2021, the water level regulation plan for the first subcatchment of the Electra catchwater was finalised.
 The function of the pumping station was re-examined in that process and discussed with the local community.
 The water authority now water authority to make €3.8 million available to pumping station the pumping station.
 This proposal has broad support in the local community: maintaining the target water level that Oldenoord has been providing for a long time is highly desirable for land users in the area.
 The new pumping station equipped with a fish passage and an inlet facility.
 Fish will be able to migrate from the Boterdiep to the Hogepandstermaar.
 The inlet facility will allow us to raise the water level in dry periods.